Ice Tea or Iced Tea?

 Do we get more of those antioxidants from hot tea or iced tea?
 The overwhelming

-evidence indicates that higher quality loose leaf tea provide the
+evidence indicates that higher quality loose leaf tea provides the

 most antioxidants (and much better flavor) whichever way you serve them.
 If you